Frequently Asked Questions

 Does your program offer emphasis areas?

 Yes.
-We offer emphasis areas in nonprofit organizations, government administration, health and human services, public personnel management, and justice and homeland security.
+We offer emphasis areas in nonprofit organizational management, government administration, health and human services, public management, and emergency management and homeland security.

 Is there somebody I can talk to if I have questions?